Boro23-wq/boro-blogs/content/blog/development/next-strapi.md

 ![cover](assets/next-strapi/cover.png)

 A headless content management system (CMS) like Strapi is very handy in terms of managing digital content.
-You have a GUI exposed to register the Content-Type and the content itself through user-friendly and clean interface.
+You have a GUI exposed to register the Content-Type and the content itself through a user-friendly and clean interface.
 If you are a blogger or want to spin up a website real quick you might as well want to source all of your blog/website's content from a CMS.
-Basically, CMS like Strapi, exposes an API which can be used to query the content using frontend technologies like React and Next.js.
+Basically, CMS like Strapi exposes an API that can be used to query the content using frontend technologies like React and Next.js.

 Today we will look at how easy it is to fetch data hosted on a CMS from a Next.js application.
 I won't be running through every little piece of configuration instead I would recommend you to try it on your own as it is really simple to set up.